Searching ...

 Although most of Kentucky Lake lies in Kentucky, it extends miles into western Tennessee, making it another option for stunning lakefront properties.
 Its vast size and excellent fishing make Kentucky Lake a paradise for outdoor enthusiasts and the perfect getaway destination.

 TVA built the dam on the Tennessee River in 1944 for flood control and electricity generation.
-The resulting lake is massive, with a whopping 2,000+ miles of shoreline and 160,000 acres of water.
+The resulting lake is massive, with a whopping 2,000+ miles of shoreline and 160,000 acres of water and extending into western Tennessee.
 That earns it status among the largest artificial lakes in the US.
 Sections of the lake are two miles wide!

 A good chunk of that shoreline is in Tennessee.
 Large parts are protected as the Big Sandy Tennessee National Wildlife Refuge, the Land Between the Lakes National Recreation Area, and smaller historic parks and recreation areas.
 But the lake is also highly accessible, with multiple marinas and public boat ramps.

 On the Tennessee side, the lakefront towns include Big Sandy, Dover, and New Johnsonville.
 These small towns have few permanent residents and tend to cater to vacation homes.
 Properties tend to be rural, making for a rustic lakefront retreat.
-Kentucky Lake is a paradise for the nature lover.
+Kentucky Lake is a paradise for the nature lover, with abundant wildlife enhancing its natural appeal.

 Old Hickory Lake